Ellerslie railway station

-Ellerslie railway station serves the Southern and Onehunga Lines of the Auckland railway network in New Zealand.
+Ellerslie railway station serves the South City and Onehunga West Lines of the Auckland railway network in New Zealand.
 It was opened in 1873.
 It has an island platform and is 1.37 km south of Greenlane and 1.45 km north of Penrose.

 Access to Station

 Access to the station at the northern end was by a ramp down from the footbridge crossing the SH1 Southern Motorway between Main Highway, Ellerslie and Kalmia Street.
 At the southern end of the station there is a subway between Findlay Street and Sultan Street.